Reindeer distribution: Peary caribou

 The Peary caribou (R. t. pearyi) is a relatively small and pale subspecies found in the tundra of far northern North America.
 Unsurprisingly, it is part of the group known as tundra reindeer.

 The Peary caribou (R. t. pearyi), the smallest subspecies in North America, known as tuktu in Inuktitut, are found in the northern islands of Nunavut (except Baffin Island) and the Northwest Territories.
 They remain at low numbers after severe declines.

 A population of barren-ground caribou (R. t. groenlandicus) summers on Victoria Island and crosses the ice of Dolphin and Union Strait to the lands around Coronation Gulf for winter.
 Once thought to be hybrids or intergrades with Peary caribou, they are now known to be a barren-ground caribou named after the strait that they migrate across: Dolphin-Union caribou.
-Further research showed that some R. t. pearyi x groenlandicus hybrids occur on Banks Island and the northwest corner of Victoria Island.
+Further research showed that some R. t. pearyi × groenlandicus hybrids occur on Banks Island and the northwest corner of Victoria Island.